Hiking in the UAE 2023

-Very short hike to the top of the trail with a great view.
+A very short hike to the top of the trail with a great view.
 This is just the end of a difficult long hike.
 You’ll pass the sign on the paved road to Ain al Sheria.

 Ain al Sheria, Fujairah

-A very picturesque hike with amazing rock colours and types.
+Ain al Sheria is a very picturesque hike with amazing rock colours and types.
 At one point, you’ll reach a large stone with lots of petroglyphs.

-Bidya Fujairah Adventures
+Bidya Fujairah Adventures, Fujairah

 Actually this is a mountain bike trail, but you might try using it for hiking too if there are no events on.